Where do I find the Student Accounts Office/Cashier's Window?

 Dropping Individual Courses

 You may receive a 100% refund if courses are dropped by the posted date in the academic calendar (Fall and Spring semesters).
 No refund will be issued for individual courses that are dropped after the posted date .
 Late start classes need to be dropped five days after the class starts for a refund.
-You must fill out a refund form to receive a refund.

 You may receive a 100% refund of resident and nonresident fees for total withdrawal of all courses by the posted refund date .
 All official withdrawals must be made through your MyNIC.